dustinpfister/blog_posts/_posts/js-array-copy.md

 So this was just a quick post on how to go about copying an array in javaScript.
 However because arrays are a kind of object some of these methods can be used to copy, or clone objects in general.
 I have wrote posts a while back on the [lodash clone](/2017/10/02/lodash_clone) and [lodash clone deep](/2017/11/13/lodash_clonedeep/) methods, as well as cloning in general that might be worth checkout out when it comes to reading more about cloning arrays and objects in general for that matter.

-Also when it comes to my [vanilla javaScript utilty library](/2021/08/06/js-javascript-example-utils/) that I have been putting together over time I have a deep clone method that will work with arrays, and many objects in general.
+Also when it comes to my [vanilla javaScript utility library](/2021/08/06/js-javascript-example-utils/) that I have been putting together over time I have a deep clone method that will work with arrays, and many objects in general.
 I made it so that the method has many little features that I though of that might be needed when making a method like this.